Businesses Seek To Provide Abortion Travel Benefits In Light Of Potential Supreme Court Decision - Employee Benefits & Compensation - United States

 Emerging Trends

-While more reports of companies offering travel-related abortion benefits are emerging daily, we are summarizing below a few of the programs that seem to be emerging in the marketplace:
+While more reports of companies offering travel-related abortion benefits are emerging daily, we are summarizing below a few of the programs that seem to be emerging in the marketplace.
+These include:

-- Coverage for travel expenses for non-life-threatening medical treatments (abortion & otherwise), up to an amount capped annually.
+- Broad-Based Travel-Benefit (within medical plan).
+Many employer plans already provide some form of travel benefit (usually associated with Centers of Excellence, or to address network gaps).
+Given the existing framework and administrative process (usually outsourced to the plan's third-party administrator), a number of employers appear to be expanding this benefit to cover abortion services.
+While some employers are narrowly expanding the scope, others are extending the travel benefit to cover all circumstances where an employee would be unable to receive covered medical services due to restrictions or limitations under state law, or due to network or provider access issues.
+The benefits of this approach are twofold: (i) as states move to restrict or limit services for gender-affirming care, the travel benefit could mitigate the impact on transgender employees/dependents, and (ii) a generic travel benefit is more benign and could be less likely to trigger civil penalties, criminal penalties, or other forms of retribution.

-- Coverage for travel expenses where employees are unable to receive abortion services in-state due to legal restrictions.
+- Travel Benefit (outside of medical plan).
+While less common due to the complications noted above, some employers also appear to be rolling out a travel benefit outside of their medical plan.
+We have seen employers structure this under an EAP framework to preserve the tax-preferred nature of the benefit while attempting to avoid creating a group health plan subject to federal mandates.
+Employers who are establishing this as a stand-alone EAP will need to address the ever-present challenge of how to address the application of COBRA.

 Employers implementing a travel benefit for abortion services should continue to closely monitor state law developments, as well as federal guidance which could serve to expand or restrict the scope of permissible coverage.